Ordinary Differential Equations

 IV.
 Learning Objectives

-2. Understand the existence and uniqueness of solutions, the structure of solutions of linear equations, and the concept of linear independence and its relationship to the Wronskian.
+2. Solve linear differential equations by demonstrating the existence, uniqueness, and structure of solutions, including linear independence and its relationship to the Wronskian.

 4. Solve linear systems of differential equations by the methods of elimination and eigenvalues.

 5. Solve differential equations using Laplace transforms.

 7. Solve differential equations using numerical methods, and classify the limitations of those methods.

 8. Model and solve physical problems using methods presented in the course, including use of appropriate calculator and computer technology.

 • plagiarism (turning in work not written by you, or lacking proper citation),

 • falsification and fabrication (lying or distorting the truth),

 • pretending to be someone else or having someone else pretend to be you,